UniMath/agda-unimath/src/synthetic-homotopy-theory/descent-circle.lagda.md

 A family with descent data is a family `A` over the circle, equipped with descent data `(X, e)`, and a proof of their equivalence.

+Ideally, every section characterizing descent data of a particular type family should include a term of type `family-with-descent-data-circle`, whose type family is the one being described.

+Note on naming: a `-for-` in a name indicates that the particular term contains a proof that it's somehow equivalent to the structure it's "for".

 ```agda
 module _